-The term 'Certificate of Deposit (CD)' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Certificate of Deposit (CD)' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Certificate of Deposit refers to a kind of savings vehicle which generally provides greater returns for money invested than the typical savings accounts do.
 There is very little risk in such an account.
 They also come without monthly fees.
 Besides this, these CDs prove to be significantly different from the age old savings accounts for several reasons.

 Such a Certificate of Deposit stands for a time deposit.
 While an individual who has a savings account is freely able to make additional deposits or withdraw available funds relatively at will, this is not the case with CDs.
 Holders of CDs consent to tying up their money for a minimum length of time.
 Banks calls this the term length.
 Such term lengths might be only a few days.
 They could also extend up to ten years out.
 Standard CD’s run from typically three months to five years.

 In general, the longer the term length proves to be, the better the rate of interest the Certificate of Deposit will pay.
 The longer the term length is, the greater amount of time an individual ties up the money in the account at the bank too.
 It makes sense that the bank rewards customers for committing to a longer amount of time with a larger CD rate than they pay on comparable savings accounts.